locationtech/geomesa/geomesa-tools/README.md

       --catalog <value>
             the name of the Accumulo table to use --typeName <value>
-            the name of the new feature to be create
+            the name of the new feature to be created
     Command: create [options]
     Create a feature in Geomesa
       --catalog <value>
-            the name of the Accumulo table to use -- or create, if it does not already exist -- to contain the new data --typeName <value>
+            the name of the Accumulo table to use --typeName <value>
-            the name of the new feature to be create --sft <value>
+            the name of the new feature to be created --sft <value>
             the string representation of the SimpleFeatureType
     Command: ingest [csv|tsv]